DomesticBeethoven/dbsite/index.md

 line-height: 0.8'>
 Beethoven in the House
 </span>
-encompasses two novel and complementary studies into domestic music arrangements of the 19th Century, a digital research environment which will be co-developed alongside the studies, and the innovative application of digital musicology methods within this environment.</p>
+encompasses two novel and complementary studies into domestic music arrangements of the 19th Century, a __[digital research environment](annotapp/)__ which will be co-developed alongside the studies, and the innovative application of digital musicology methods within this environment.

 ---

 <section class="hero" style='
 background-image: "./assets/img/ludwig.jpt"
   font-weight: 500;